 Health Education England National Data Service

-Health Education England’s Data Service Team is leading a project to develop a national data collection strategy to standardise HEE's external data collections activity relating to the following clinical and non-clinical groups:
+Health Education England’s National Data Service Team provides a national data collection function and underpinning strategy.
+This provides a standardised approach to HEE external data collection activity relating to the following clinical and non-clinical groups:

-- Students and apprentices on healthcare courses leading to registration with a professional regulatory body
+- Students &apprentices on healthcare courses leading to registration with a professional regulatory body

 - Students on healthcare-related courses whose salaries are funded by HEE (not including medical trainees)

-- Students and staff (including apprentices) on other health-related courses, including post-registration courses
+- Students & staff (including apprentices) on other health-related courses, including post-registration courses

 - Workforce development activity collected by HEE (not including medical)